White65534/BHSD/README.md

 - Access the datasets used in the paper!
 [Click here for a dive into dataset strategies](https://www.kaggle.com/datasets/stevezeyuzhang/bhsd-dataset)
 - Data is being reviewed, wait a few days for access !!!!!

-## 💼 Commercial Use-Cases

-Med Palm has thousands of potential use cases the 3 below are simple, for more detailed applications check out my new blog article on MedPalm's use in the real world.
-[Click here to learn more](https://medium.com/@kyeg/how-medpalm-is-revolutionizing-medicine-62eef979f0e5)

-- **Clinical Diagnostics**: Combining medical imaging, patient tales 📖, and genes, we're aiming for top-notch diagnostic solutions.

-- **Healthcare Research**: Dive deep into diverse datasets and discover something new with Med-PaLM by your side! 🤿

-- **Telemedicine**: Quick, reliable, and remote! 🌍 Med-PaLM's here to revolutionize telehealth.

 # Contributing to BHSD 🤖🌟

-First off, big high fives 🙌 and thank you for considering a contribution to Med Palm!
+First off, big high fives 🙌 and thank you for considering a contribution to BHSD!
 Your help and enthusiasm can truly elevate this project.
 Whether you're fixing bugs 🐛, adding features 🎁, or just providing feedback, every bit matters!
 Here's a step-by-step guide to make your contribution journey smooth: